 What the galleries share are Butcher’s iconic and massive prints, some as large as 5-by-9 feet.

 “What I’m trying to do is get people engaged in the photographs,” Butcher said in a telephone interview in 2014.
 “When I make my pictures large, you can't see them.
 You have to experience them.”

 At the time, expectations for preserving Florida’s environment were sky-high after voters overwhelming approved Amendment 1 — the Florida Water and Land Conservation Initiative, which is not exactly going as planned.

 Butcher’s environmental perspective — and some of his photos of Walton Ranch that were published with his permission — is revisited here ...

 Florida ranchers seem to be a tolerant group.
 Their land supports vast populations of wildlife, including the rarest.
 A rich mixture of habitats protect water systems that serve millions.
-Speculators want to buy it; activists want to save it; and the government wants to tax it.
+Developers want to buy it; activists want to save it; and the government wants to tax it.

 “Florida ranchers have a lot of concerns today, particularly the individual,” said Clyde Butcher, the conservationist and landscape photographer.

 There are nearly 1 million head of cattle in Florida and the industry pours roughly $2 billion into the economy, according to the state Department of Agriculture and Consumer Services.
 Six years ago more than 1.7 million head was part of a $4 billion ranching business.